learn swedish online

 How can I learn how and when to pronounce the SJ-sound?

 We have a FREE video lesson for you where we show exactly how you produce this sound in your vocal tract, and also the most common spellings of this sound.
 Just sign up to our mailing list and you can watch it straight away.
 When you have watched this video, you will know not only how to create this sound, but also all the different spellings, so you know what Swedish words include this sound.
-And we will also show you how we can help you to keep improving your Swedish pronunciation.

 Sign up to watch the free video lesson